Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Introduction

 Foams, emulsions, grains, and suspensions are essential materials in various fields and industries, where controlling their mechanical and rheological properties is crucial~\cite{HILL2017,Wypych2022}.
-These materials remain mechanically stable at high densities, but transition to a fluid-like state when subjected to a sufficiently high shear stress $\sigma$~\cite{PhysRevE.68.011306, vanHecke_2010, PhysRevLett.99.178001, PhysRevLett.88.218301}.
-This yielding transition occurs at a critical stress $\sigma_c$~\cite{RevModPhys.90.045006, RevModPhys.89.035005}, beyond which no mechanically stable state can withstand the applied stress, leading to a \emph{dynamic regime} where the material flows.
+Despite their diverse microscopic constituents, these amorphous materials share a universal mechanical response: they remain mechanically stable at high packing densities but undergo a transition to a flowing state when the applied shear stress $\sigma$ exceeds a critical threshold~\cite{PhysRevE.68.011306,vanHecke_2010,PhysRevLett.99.178001,PhysRevLett.88.218301}.
+This yielding transition occurs at $\sigma_c$~\cite{RevModPhys.90.045006,RevModPhys.89.035005}, beyond which no mechanically stable state can withstand the applied stress, leading to a \emph{dynamic regime} where the material flows.
 Above $\sigma_c$, the rheology follows the Herschel-Bulkley law, $\dot{\gamma} \sim (\sigma \!- \!\sigma_c)^\beta$~\cite{HB_original}, where $\dot{\gamma}$ is the strain rate and $\beta$ is the Herschel-Bulkley exponent.
 This phenomenological law has been extensively validated through experiments and numerical simulations under simple shear (\emph{passive systems})~\cite{PhysRevLett.89.098303, PhysRevE.92.012305, PhysRevLett.90.068303, PhysRevE.82.031301}.
-Interestingly, similar behavior has been observed in \emph{active systems}, such as cell streaming in epithelial tissues and active glasses~\cite{Bi2015, PhysRevX.6.021011, PhysRevLett.131.188401, PhysRevE.106.L012601,ext_ac_in, CD1}.
-When the active force exceeds a threshold $f_c$, jammed assemblies of active agents begin to flow, also following a Herschel-Bulkley-like relationship~\cite{ext_ac_in, CD1, D3SM01354E,Sharma2025, PhysRevE.84.040301, PhysRevLett.125.038003,D3SM00034F}.
+Interestingly, comparable rheological behavior has also been reported in \emph{active systems}, including cell streaming in epithelial tissues and active glasses~\cite{Bi2015, PhysRevX.6.021011, PhysRevLett.131.188401, PhysRevE.106.L012601,ext_ac_in, CD1}.
+In these cases, once the active driving force exceeds a threshold $f_c$, jammed assemblies of self-propelled agents fluidize and exhibit a Herschel-Bulkley-like dependence of the strain rate on stress~\cite{ext_ac_in, CD1, D3SM01354E,Sharma2025, PhysRevE.84.040301, PhysRevLett.125.038003,D3SM00034F}.
 Across both active and passive systems, the Herschel-Bulkley exponent exhibits significant variability, depending on factors such as dissipation mechanisms (e.g., inertial grains~\cite{PhysRevE.88.062206}), dimensionality~\cite{PhysRevE.97.012603}, yielding event rules (e.g., mesoscopic elastoplastic models~\cite{C9SM01073D,Jagla2020,PhysRevLett.132.268203}), and more recently, different driving conditions (active/passive systems~\cite{CD1,PhysRevLett.131.188401}).
 Despite extensive studies, this variability remains largely unexplained, and a complete micro-mechanical description of the Herschel-Bulkley law is still missing.